-If on the other hand we take a more individualised approach we can develop postures around the body instead.
+If on the other hand, we take a more individualised approach we can develop postures around the body instead.
 This is a revolutionary idea.
-An Idea that lead Vanda Scaravelli to inspire many other yoga teachers to adapt their ideas of what yoga means.
+An Idea that leads Vanda Scaravelli to inspire many other yoga teachers to adapt their ideas of what yoga means.
 Of what yoga asana means and how to go about teaching it to their students.

-Where does practicing yoga like this make sense?
+Where does practising yoga like this make sense?

 In any yoga class if you dare but especially in a Scaravelli Yoga environment.
 I recently themed a Scaravelli Yoga Workshop at my new yoga studio with the title; “Joined Up”.
 I wanted to facilitate a day in which students would have a direct experience of what “joining up” meant.
 The bodies natural response to resting through the bone structure and how this changed the way they experienced Yoga.

 Bones have a directional layout.
 Limbs; towards the spine through the pelvis and shoulder girdles respectively.
 Imagine what two standing structures leaning together looks like.
 Forces travel through where they touch.
 If this is the body its the joints.
 Knees, elbows, wrists, shoulders and hips.
 Thus when these joins are free of tension the structure is inherently stronger.
 This is how our bodily joints work too.